 “Heat-related deaths are notoriously difficult to track because the role of heat isn’t always obvious.
 One 2017 study found that extreme heat can kill people in 27 different ways,” Juanita Constible, senior advocate, climate and health at the National Resources Defense Council, told me.
 “If someone dies of a heart attack during a heat wave, there’s a good chance that’s how their death will be recorded by officials, even if high temperatures were the trigger.”

 Many scientists argue that official heat-death counts underestimate substantially.
 According to the World Health Organization, 166,000 people died due to heat waves between 1998 and 2017, but the true figure may be far higher.
-In the U.S., the Centers for Disease Control and Prevention only count deaths where heat illness is explicitly noted, so the official CDC count of heat-triggered deaths sits at just around 600 per year.
+In the U.S., the Centers for Disease Control and Prevention only counts deaths where heat illness is explicitly noted, so the official CDC count of heat-triggered deaths sits at just around 600 per year.
 Epidemiologists estimate that the real figure may be closer to 12,000—20 times higher than the official count.

 Climate change is making heat waves longer, hotter, and more deadly.
 Scientists estimate that 80 percent of record-breaking heat waves would not have occurred without human-caused warming due to greenhouse gas emissions.
 And urban areas, in particular, face special risk of heat deaths because of the heat island effect, in which dark pavement, roofs, and concrete absorb additional heat, making temperatures much hotter than the reported weather in any given city.